 - Yellow Mustard - Mustard adds a little bit of a "twang" to the flavor, so please don't leave it out!

-- French Bread - Instead of french bread, you can stuff small crusty rolls, or use a loaf of ciabatta, Italian, or any other sturdy loaf.
+French Bread - Instead of French bread, you can stuff small crusty rolls, or use a loaf of ciabatta, Italian, or any other sturdy loaf.
+You can also use yeast rolls or small hoagie buns for true slider style stuffed bread.
+Last but certainly not least, pizza dough or crescent rolls to stretch the concept a little further!

 How to Make It

-Step 1: Slice the french bread in half lengthwise and scoop some of the bread out of the middle.
-Set aside.
+Step 1: Slice the French bread loaf in half lengthwise and scoop some of the bread out of the middle.
+Set on a large baking sheet.

-Step 2: Brown and crumble the hamburger meat with the onion and drain off the fat.
+Step 2: In a pan over medium heat, brown and crumble the hamburger meat with the onion and drain off the fat.
 Mix in the remaining ingredients (save 1 cup cheese for topping).

 Step 5: After baking, slice into hand-held size serving pieces.
 These little open-faced "cheeseburgers" are creamy, cheesy, and delicious all by themselves.
 But you can drizzle some mustard or ketchup on top, or dip them into whatever special sauce suits your fancy.